beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 further in the paper.

-#### Underload Detector
+#### Underload Detection.

-- Deployed on every Nova Compute host
-- Invoked by the Local Manager
-- Configured with a specific underload detection algorithm
-- Passed with the data read by the Local Manager as an argument
-- Invokes the specified underload detection algorithm and passes the data passed by the Local Manager as an argument
-- Returns the decision of the underload detection algorithm of whether the host is underloaded
+Underload detection is done by a specified in the configuration underload detection algorithm.
+The algorithm has a pre-defined interface, which allows substituting different implementations of the algorithm.
+The configured algorithm is invoked by the local manager and accepts the historical data about the resource usage by the VMs running on the host as an input.
+An underload detection algorithm returns a decision of whether the host is underloaded.

-#### Overload Detector
+#### Overload Detection.

-- Deployed on every Nova Compute host
-- Invoked by the Local Manager
-- Configured with a specific overload detection algorithm
-- Passed with the data read by the Local Manager as an argument
-- Invokes the specified overload detection algorithm and passes the data passed by the Local Manager as an argument
-- Returns the decision of the overload detection algorithm of whether the host is overloaded
+Overload detection is done by a specified in the configuration overload detection algorithm.
+Similarly to underload detection, all overload detection algorithms implement a pre-defined interface to enable configuration-driven substitution of difference implementations.
+The configured algorithm is invoked by the local manager and accepts the historical data about the resource usage by the VMs running on the host as an input.
+An overload detection algorithm returns a decision of whether the host is overloaded.

-#### VM Selector
+#### VM Selection.

-- Deployed on every Nova Compute host
-- Invoked by the Local Manager if the host is overloaded
-- Configured with a specific VM selection algorithm
-- Invokes the specified VM selection algorithm and passes the data passed by the Local Manager as an argument
-- Returns the set of VM to migrate returned by the invoked VM selection algorithm
+If a host is overloaded, it is necessary to select VMs to migrate from the host to avoid performance degradation.
+This is done by a specified in the configuration VM selection algorithm.
+Similarly to underload and overload detection algorithms, different VM selection algorithm can plugged in according to configuration.
+A VM selection algorithm accepts the historical data about the resource usage the VMs running on the host and returns a set of VMs to migrate from the host.

 ### Data Collector